gvwilson/fiction/santas/index.md

 "I dunno.
 Figure it out when I get there, I suppose."

-There were only half a dozen other santas in the dining room that evening.
+There were only half a dozen other young santas in the dining room that evening.
 Four of them sat together,
 grimly enjoying a complicated game of cards.
 The other two sat at the same table